Vintage Pulp Apr 14 2022

 North Africa provides the setting for another Hollywood overseas adventure.

-We're fascinated by how outward looking Hollywood was during the 1940s.
+As a side note, we're fascinated by how outward looking Hollywood was during the 1940s.
 Though most of the productions never left Southern California, the action was set in dozens of countries.
 In the thriller/film noir category alone we've seen Gilda and Cornered (Argentina), The Shanghai Gesture, Bermuda Mystery, To Have and Have Not (Martinique), Temptation (Egypt), Sundown (Sénégal), Appointment in Honduras, and The Mask of Dimitrios (Turkey), not to mentions dozens of others set wholly or partly in France, England, Spain, and Mexico.
 The Woman from Tangier, then, was part of a well established trend.
 It premiered in the U.S. today in 1948.

 diggfacebookstumbledelicious